slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/PowerSupplies/(array index)/PartNumber` (read only string)

-The power supply part number.
+The part number for this Power Supply

 ### PowerSupplies[array-item].PowerCapacityWatts

 **JSONPath**: `/PowerSupplies/(array index)/PowerCapacityWatts` (read only integer)

-The power capacity of the power supply, in Watts.
+The maximum capacity of this Power Supply

 ### PowerSupplies[array-item].PowerSupplyType

 **JSONPath**: `/PowerSupplies/(array index)/PowerSupplyType` (read only enumeration)

-The power supply type: AC, DC, or Unknown.
+The Power Supply type (AC or DC)

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `Unknown`